-The Museum of Maritime Pets, established in 2006, explores and interprets the role of domestic animals on sea voyages from ancient times to the present.
+The Museum of Maritime Pets, founded in 2006, explores and interprets the role of domestic animals on sea voyages from ancient times to the present.
 It is the only museum of its kind in the world, and celebrates the contributions of pets to war and peacetime maritime pursuits.

 Domestic animals have been going to sea since man first launched boats.
 They have served as mascots, messengers, companions, pest controllers, hunters, rescuers, and workers.
 Discover the roles animals have played on various types of maritime missions.

 Exhibits and programs examine the range of activities engaged in by maritime pets, including: voyages of exploration, colonization, war, commerce, and peacetime research activities.

-Located in Rockland, Maine at 75 Mechanic Street on Penobscot Bay, the museum conducts research and presents public programs featuring animals and the sea.
+Located in Rockland, Maine at 75 Mechanic Street on Rockland's south end, the museum conducts research and presents public programs featuring animals and the sea.
 Find us on the Harbor at the Sail, Power & Steam Museum complex in Room 106W.
 We are open most Saturdays and Sundays, year-round, from 12-4 and during the week by appointment.

-The museum offers travelling exhibits to museums and other public institutions, and our members can make on-line presentations to groups and libraries upon request.
+The museum offers traveling exhibits to museums and other public institutions, and our members make on-demand presentations to groups and libraries.
 Contact us for a full list of topics available through Zoom or other platforms.